023 9399 0073

 Ashley Solomon

-Since 2003 Ashley has been training vocalists and instrumentalists in Bolivia, working on the remarkable collection of music held in archives by the Moxos and Chiquitos people.He formed Arakaendar Bolivia Choir in 2005 and has directed them in concerts throughout North and South America, Europe and in the Far East and on their three CD recordings.
-In 2008 Ashley was the first European to receive the prestiogious Bolivian Hans Roth Prize, given in recognition of the enormous assistance he has given to the Bolivian native people, their presence on the international stage and the promotion and preservation of this music.
+Since 2003 Ashley has been training vocalists and instrumentalists in Bolivia, working on the remarkable collection of music held in archives by the Moxos and Chiquitos people.
+He formed Arakaendar Bolivia Choir in 2005 and Arakaendar Orchestra in 2007 and has directed them in concerts at major international festivals.
+In 2008 he was one of the first Europeans to receive the prestigious Bolivian Hans Roth Prize, given in recognition of the enormous assistance he has given to the Bolivian musicians, their presence on the international stage and the promotion and preservation of this music.

 Julia Bishop